A dataset is a frozen snapshot of your spectra and sample properties at a single point in time. It’s the input to every experiment in Chemolytic.

 - Property statistics (mean, std, min, max for continuous; category counts for categorical)

-.npz) plus a manifest in the database.
+This snapshot is saved as a compressed numerical file (.npz) plus a manifest in the database.

 Datasets are tied to one sensor.
 To train a model that works across multiple sensors, you currently need separate datasets and separate models.
 Cross-sensor modelling is on our roadmap.